TharinduRusira/calc-compiler/madduma.md

       %phiNode = phi i64 [ 0, %entry ], [ %7, %then1 ], [ %7, %else ]

   ****
-Instead of jumping to %else3, directly jump to %WhileEntry
+Instead of jumping to %else3, directly jump to %WhileEntry.
+With this, `%else3` block is eliminated, hence the simplified CFG.

     br i1 %11, label %then1, label %else3
 .